-Despite its name, the Australian Shepherd dog originated in Europe.
-It was first raised in the Pyrenean mountains by Pyrenean shepherds.
+Despite his name, the Australian Shepherd dog originated in Europe.
+He was first raised in the Pyrenean mountains by Pyrenean shepherds.
 Due to their excellent herding skills, unwavering work ethic, and pleasant nature, these dogs were taken wherever people migrated.
-The Basques first took them to Australia, then they made the long journey to America.
-It was in California that the modern Australian Shepherd dog was developed.
+The Basques first took them to Australia; then they made the long journey to America.
+He was in California when the modern Australian Shepherd dog was developed.

 Size Of Australian Shepherd Golden Retriever Mix